 Clean and cook fish properly.
 Some chemicals have a tendency to concentrate in the fatty tissues of fish.
 By removing the fish’s skin and trimming the fat, you can substantially reduce contaminants.

 Cook fish so fat drips away.
 Broil, bake, or grill fish and do not use the drippings.
 Deep-fat frying removes some contaminants, but discard the oil once you have cooked the fish.
 Pan frying removes few contaminants.

 Guidelines for Georgia

 The following tables list the current guidelines for eating fish for lakes and rivers in Georgia.
 Please note: Lakes and rivers listed on this page (above) have been tested and the fish found to contain little or no contamination.
-If the lake or stream where you fish is listed in the following tables, it is safe to eat the amount listed for a given species from that body of water.
+If the lake or stream where you fish is listed in the following tables (on pages 34–37), it is safe to eat the amount listed for a given species from that body of water.
 Water bodies are listed alphabetically.

 “These guidelines are non-binding recommendations EPD determines based on the body of water a fish comes from, the species of fish and the amount of fish a person consumes.
 The purpose of these guidelines is to provide detailed information in an understandable format for people who eat fish.
 Waters listed in the fish consumption guidelines are not necessarily assessed as impaired using USEPA guidelines for Section 303(d) of the Clean Water Act.”